SC says it can't be mute spectator in national crisis, doesn't intend to supplant HC cases on COVID-19 | Law-Order

-Terming the massive resurgence of COVID-19 cases a ''national crisis'', the Supreme Court Tuesday said it cannot remain a mute spectator and made clear that its suo motu proceeding on devising national policy for COVID-19 management is not meant to supplant high court cases.
+Terming the massive resurgence of COVID-19 cases a ''national crisis'', the Supreme Court Tuesday said it cannot remain a “mute spectator” and made clear that its suo motu proceeding on devising national policy for COVID-19 management is not meant to supplant high court hearings.

-A bench headed by Justice D Y Chandrachud said high courts are in a better position to monitor the pandemic situation within their territorial boundaries.
+A bench headed by Justice D Y Chandrachud said the high courts are in a better position to monitor the pandemic situation within their territorial boundaries and the apex court was playing a complementary role and its “intervention must be understood in the correct perspective” as there are some matters which transcend the regional boundaries.

 There is a need for top court's intervention on certain national issues as there might be matters related to coordination between states, it said.